yeastrc/mason/README.md

 Working demos, examples and pre-built modules may be accessed at <a href="http://www.yeastrc.org/mason">our Mason demo site</a>.
 Pre-built modules may be used out-of-the-box with no JavaScript knowledge to display sequence feature annotations from some commonly-used annotation programs.

 ### Generic JSON Module
 We have developed a generalized pre-built module that accepts simple JSON as input for feature annotations, which works out-of-the-box and requires no JavaScript editing to install.
 This module includes support for overlapping annotations, row-level coloring, expanded row coloring (when expanding rows to disambiguate overlapping features), and feature-level tooltips and links.
-Please see our <a href="http://www.yeastrc.org/mason/generic-jason-module">generic JSON module</a> page at <a href="http://www.yeastrc.org/mason">our Mason demo site</a> for more informaton and to download.
+Please see our <a href="http://www.yeastrc.org/mason/generic-jason-module">generic JSON module</a> page at <a href="http://www.yeastrc.org/mason">our Mason demo site</a> for a demo, installation instructions, and to download.

 ### Documentation
+Please see <a href="mason_docs">our documentation section</a> for more information on installing, configuring, and customizing Mason--including a step-by-step example on how to build a new module if your needs exceed those that can be met by our generic JSON module or other pre-built modules.

 ## Download and Install Mason
 The <a href="mason_download">mason_download</a> directory contains the core Mason JavaScript files and all required 3rd party libraries to install Mason on your web site.